alexch/codelikethis/public/lessons/javascript_intro/terminal_basics.md

 # Home Directory

-* when you first open the Terminal you are in your HOME DIRECTORY
+* When you first open the Terminal you are in your HOME DIRECTORY
-* if you store files directly in your home directory, it will soon get cluttered
+* If you store files directly in your home directory, it will soon get cluttered
-* for this class, we recommend:
+* For this class, we recommend:
-  * create a `code` directory inside your home directory
+  * Create a `code` directory inside your home directory
-  * create a new directory inside `code` for each lesson or project
+  * Create a new directory inside `code` for each lesson or project
 > WARNING: On some windows systems, Command Prompt will open to `C:\Windows\System32`

 > WARNING: On some windows systems, Command Prompt will open to `C:\Windows\System32`.
 You can get back to your home directory by typing `cd %HOME%`

 # Listing Directory Contents

-* when you type `ls` ("list") it shows the contents of the current directory
+* When you type `ls` ("list") it shows the contents of the current directory
   * **On Windows** you may need to type `dir` instead

-* if you type `ls -al` ("list all long") it also shows *hidden* files and *extra info* like the modification date
+* If you type `ls -al` ("list all long") it also shows *hidden* files and *extra info* like the modification date
   * **On Windows** you may need to type `dir /A:SH` instead

 # Making a directory

-* when you type `mkdir` ("make directory") it creates a new *subdirectory* inside the current directory
+* When you type `mkdir` ("make directory") it creates a new *subdirectory* inside the current directory

 ```bash
 mkdir code